urfave/negroni/README.md

 Negroni is a idiomatic approach to web middleware in Go.
 It is tiny, non-intrusive, and encourages use of `net/http` Handlers.

+If you like the idea of [Martini](http://github.com/go-martini/martini), but you think it contains too much magic, then Negroni is a great fit.

 ## Getting Started

 After installing Go and setting up your [GOPATH](http://golang.org/doc/code.html#GOPATH), create your first `.go` file.
 We'll call it `server.go`.